QuantEcon/lecture-source-py/rst_files/additive_functionals.rst

 Overview
 =============

-Some time series are nonstationary
+Many economic time series display persistent growth that prevents them from being  asymptotically stationary and ergodic

-For example, output, prices, and dividends are typically nonstationary, due to irregular but persistent growth
+For example, outputs, prices, and dividends typically display  irregular but persistent growth

-Which kinds of models are useful for studying such time series?
+Asymptotic stationarity and ergodicity are key assumptions needed to make it possible to learn by applying statistical methods

+Are there ways to model  time series having persistent growth that still enable statistical learning based on a law of large number for an asymptotically stationary and ergodic process?

-Hansen and Scheinkman :cite:`Hans_Scheink_2009` analyze two classes of time series models that accommodate growth
+The answer provided by Hansen and Scheinkman :cite:`Hans_Scheink_2009` is yes

+They described  two classes of time series models that accommodate growth

 They are: